rust-lang/rust/src/doc/rustc-dev-guide/src/backend/updating-llvm.md

 ## Feature updates

-> Note that this information is as of the time of this writing <!-- date:
+> Note that this information is as of the time of this writing, <!-- date-check --> October 2021.
-2021-10 --> (October 2021).
 The process for updating LLVM changes with practically all LLVM updates, so this may be out of date!

 Unlike bugfixes, updating to pick up a new feature of LLVM typically requires a